 So tonight we’re doing some film history, and I want to show (and share with you 🙂 ) a few quick things about The Birth of a Nation.

 First of all, it was the first feature film; that is, it was the first film to resemble what we think of today as a “movie.”
 There were no “movie theaters” as we think of them today because there also was no real film industry yet.
-Prior to this point, films were short and had for a decade or so begun containing any sort of story narrative (like a person being rescued from a house fire or a kid playing a prank by standing on a hose and then stepping off again as soon as the hapless gardener holds the nozzle up to his face to see why no water is coming out).
+Prior to this point, films were short and had only for a decade or so begun containing any sort of story narrative (like a person being rescued from a house fire or a kid playing a prank by standing on a hose and then stepping off again as soon as the hapless gardener holds the nozzle up to his face to see why no water is coming out).
 More commonly movies just documented interesting things like a train moving toward the viewer or people walking along a street or a woman performing a dance.
 The film industry was only slowly becoming aware of what movies could be.

 The Birth of a Nation was released in 1915, timed to coincide with the fiftieth anniversary of the end of the American Civil War.
 Although the film was widely distributed to cities all over the United States, it did not show in “movie theaters” per se.
 Instead it showed at whatever venues a community had available: civic centers, auditoriums, and theaters.
 People attending communal remembrances at cemeteries and marking long-deceased relatives’ graves with flowers also assembled at to watch this epic tale of America’s struggle between North and South and their ultimate union in a newly (re)constituted United States (i.e., the “birth” of a new “nation”).